How Important Is Sex In A Relationship?

 Here are some general tips to improve your sex life

 - See a relationship counselor.
-Professional help is always valuable, but when it comes to talking about sex, it can be vital.
+Professional help is always valuable, but it can be vital when it comes to talking about sex.
 You and your partner may be lucky enough to have such a close bond that, even when talking about sex, you can be present, calm, and compassionate.
-For many people, however, some professional support is crucial to keeping things moving in a positive direction.
+However, for many people, some professional support is crucial to keeping things moving in a positive direction.

 - Consider different books or resources to explore your ideas.
 If you had a good conversation during your talk about sex with your partner, you probably identified either area you want to improve or completely new things you want to try.
 There are countless resources out there for new and interesting ways to spice up your sex life.
 Don’t be afraid to use them.